Digby Island staff about 1915. Jack Bowerman on far right.

 Jackson, R. Operator at VAI in 1964.

-Jackson, John John was Sid Jackson’s son.
-He was a radio inspector in Victoria c.1970's.
+Jackson, John John was Sid Jackson's son.
+In November 1938 he was a wireless operator at Grand Forks, B.C.
+He was a radio inspector in Victoria 1960-1970's.

-Grey Wireless Station.
-James was promoted to OIC when Field resigned late in
+at the Point Grey Wireless Station.
+James was promoted to OIC when Field

 Thanks to Diane, Leonard's grand-daughter for the photo.

-James, Percy James was an early operator at Cape Lazo with Walter Lambert.
+James, Percy G. James was an early operator at Cape Lazo with Walter Lambert.
+His rank on January 1918 was RNCVR (Special) W/T operator.

 Jamesson Jamesson was an operator at Pachena DF Station some time after the 1922 reopening.

-Jensen, Peter J. Lightkeeper and wife at Estevan Point during Jack Bowerman’s stay in 1911-12.
-1911 census tells us his wife Alice and children Edith, Elizabeth, and Louis were with him.
+Jensen, Peter J. Lightkeeper and wife at Estevan Point during Jack Bowerman's stay in 1911-12.
+He supplemented his pay with an occaisonal $3/month contract to carry the mail from Hesquiat to Estevan1911 census tells us his wife Alice and children Edith, Elizabeth, and Louis were with him.
 At that time he was getting $800/yr.

 Jeune, Hebert H. 4th operator at Estevan in 1916, earning $627.50.
 Was at Alert Bay in April 1917, according to a marriage notice in the Colonist newspaper.